 - drink plenty of fluids some people find tea or coffee especially helpful - avoid lifting heavy things or straining your body.

 The hole in the dura usually seals on its own within a few weeks.
-But if the headache is severe, you shouldn't wait to let it heal naturally.
+But if your headache is very bad, you should see your doctor or anaesthetist.